wearefrank/ladybug/CONTRIBUTING.md

 Apart from the GitHub projects introduced so far, we have ladybug-ff-cypress-test (https://github.com/wearefrank/ladybug-ff-cypress-test).
 This project holds Cypress tests that test Ladybug as a part of the Frank!Framework.
 Project ladybug-frontend, the Angular frontend of Ladybug, has Cypress tests that test Ladybug as a standalone product.

 The final project to mention is the Frank!Runner (https://github.com/wearefrank/frank-runner).
 This project was introduced to start the Frank!Framework, which is not trivial because the Frank!Framework (and also ladybug-test-webapp and ladybug-ff-test-webapp) have been developed to run in an application server, typically Apache Tomcat.
 The Frank!Runner has been extended over the years to support many different ways to run Ladybug.
-Starting a separate instance of ladybug-frontend is not done by the Frank!Runner however; that is supported by project ladybug-frontend itself.
+Starting a separate instance of ladybug-frontend with NodeJS is not done by the Frank!Runner however; that is supported by project ladybug-frontend itself.

 Here is a summary of all these projects: